Ngomongo Villages: Farm gardens

 The quarry now has ten diverse rural Kenya villages, each with a niche of forest, displaying his true "culture" and "rural home replica".

 Among the things they display are huts, utensils, gardens and the crops they grow in their rural areas.
 The gardens were made by clearing patches of the new forest.
 Loosening the coral, then putting 10 cm of soil and manure cover on which various unique crops are being cultivated.
 (See FAUNA above).

-The land, which was once a lifeless wasteland, now has a diversity of life.